posl/PAFL-replication/prism_api/README.md

 prism_api
 ====
-Prism does not work depending on the architecture of the host machine (e.g. M1 Mac).
+Prism does not work depending on the architecture of the host machine (e.g., M1 Mac).

 Therefore, we construct a Web API of prism using FastAPI.